nowsecure/mobile-incident-response/en/overview/case-for-mobile-ir.md

 ![Where can attackers find your mobile data?](../assets/where-is-your-mobile-data.png)

-While the recent trend in enterprise mobile security has been to deploy management software such as MDM, EMM and similar on BYOD scenarios, this is clearly a strategy that will not scale to your vendors, supply chain and customers.
+While the recent trend in enterprise mobile security has been to deploy management software such as MDM, EMM and similar in BYOD scenarios, this is clearly a strategy that will not scale to your vendors, supply chain and customers.

 ### Network perimeter
 Clearly mobile devices defy traditional network policy enforcement since they do not exclusively reside on the corporate network.
 By design, mobile devices likely have a least two and generally more ways they can connect to networks.

-The obviosuly netowrk connection not directly controlled by the enterprise is the mobile phone network.
-Todya 4G networks are fast and very prevelant and many individuals simply use the mobile operators network over corporate-provided Wi-Fi.
+The obvious network connection not directly controlled by the enterprise is the mobile phone network.
+Today 4G networks are fast and very prevalant and many individuals simply use the mobile operator's network over corporate-provided Wi-Fi.

 The next most common accessible networks are provided via Wi-Fi.
-This generally includes a network provided by the enterprise (and thus a controlled ingres/egress point where a company can exert oversight or control) but also a home network and then various networks available to the general public.
-These could include Wi-Fi access point provided by retail stores (Starbucks, for example), airports, city-wide public networks, home-based Wi-Fi via companies like Comcast via their XFINITY service and, unfortunately, malicious networks that are controlled by attackers.
+This generally includes a network provided by the enterprise (and thus a controlled ingress/egress point where a company can exert oversight or control) but also a home network and then various networks available to the general public.
+These could include Wi-Fi access points provided by retail stores (Starbucks, for example), airports, city-wide public networks, home-based Wi-Fi via companies like Comcast via their XFINITY service and, unfortunately, malicious networks that are controlled by attackers.

 While cellular and Wi-Fi networks are the most common paths to network access, there are additional techniques including: